How to deal with financial anxiety

 One factor that can keep people from saving for a rainy day is credit card debt.
 These days, 36 percent of Americans have more credit card debt than emergency savings, according to Bankrate’s emergency savings report.

-Although the rate of inflation has come down significantly from 9 percent in June 2022, prices remain uncomfortably high on items such as shelter, motor vehicle insurance and energy.
+Although the rate of inflation has come down significantly from 9 percent in June 2022, prices remain uncomfortably high on items such as shelter, motor vehicle insurance and transportation services.
 Among U.S. adults who say money negatively impacts their mental health, 65 percent cite inflation and/or rising prices as a reason, Bankrate’s Money and Mental Health Survey found.

 How to reduce financial anxiety and money stress